Data model

 Information

-Information is data that is processed by a computer.
+Information is data processed by a computer.

 Field Type Description